 Signe Danler is a veteran Master Gardener and landscape designer with a Masters of Ag degree in Horticulture.
 In the Master Gardener Online program, she uses her experience and training in gardening, urban forestry and ecological landscaping to communicate about and promote sustainable gardening and landscaping practices.

-Gail Langellotto is a Professor of Horticulture at Oregon State University, where she also serves as the Principle Investigator of the Garden Ecology Lab and leads the statewide Oregon State University Master Gardener program.
-She has a M.S. and Ph.D. in entomology, and has published research on topics as diverse as the costs of starting and maintaining a vegetable garden, pollinator-friendly gardens, and the benefits of gardening to healthy eating.
+Gail Langellotto, OSU Professor and Guest Home Horticulture Instructor.
+Gail has a M.S. and Ph.D. in entomology, and has published research on topics as diverse as the costs of starting and maintaining a vegetable garden, pollinator-friendly gardens, and the benefits of gardening to healthy eating.
 Her OSU Extension Service and outreach efforts are focused on communicating research-backed management practices to home gardeners.
 For the online Master Gardener and urban agriculture PACE courses, she supervises overall course development, and reviews and contributes to course content.